network-automation/ansible_inventory_report/README.md

 Purpose
 ------------

 Creates a network inventory report for device versions.
 If a device version doesn't match what is configured in the "desired_version" variable then it will be highlighted in the report.
-This will send a report to Mattermost but can be modified to use Slack.
+This will send a report to Mattermost but can be modified to use Slack or other chat applications or documentation tools like Confluence.

 The playbook
 ------------